apenella/ransidble/README.md

 127.0.0.1                  : ok=2    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

+## REST API Reference

+The Ransidble provides you with a Open API specification that you can use to interact with the server.
+The Open API specification is available in the [api/openapi.yaml](api/openapi.yaml) file or through the [Swagger Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/apenella/ransidble/main/api/openapi.yaml).

 ## User Reference

 ### Perform a Request to Execute an Ansible playbook